rickroll747/BatToExeConverter/README.md

 ██████╔██║  ██║  ██║     ██║  ╚██████╔█████████╔╝ █████████╗
 ╚═════╝╚═╝  ╚═╝  ╚═╝     ╚═╝   ╚═════╝╚══════╚═╝  ╚═╚══════╝
 ```
+# How To Use
+Drop The Batch File Onto The Other Batch File To Convert It To Executable.
 # Have Fun With This Tool Guys!
 Peace.